Solution Validation

 Success criteria:

-• 5%+ conversion = strong interest
+• 5%+ conversion: strong interest

-• 2-5% = medium interest
+• 2-5%: medium interest

-• <2% = weak interest
+• under 2%: weak interest

-Cost: $200 (domain, hosting, ads) Time: 1-2 days Learning: Will people even want this?
+Cost: $200 (domain, hosting, ads).
+Time: 1-2 days.
+What you learn: will people even want this?

 Smoke Test